-2. Be proactive and be timely

-Nothing shows a customer you understand their needs like reaching out to them at the perfect moment to save them future worry or effort.
-Imagine you're a supermarket with a large volume of home deliveries, but experiencing a localized power outage.
-With a little help from AI, it becomes easy to proactively message your affected customers about potential impact on deliveries-explaining the issue and providing regular updates on your work to restore their service.
-Through this proactive, timely, personalized engagement, you address your customers' most likely questions, reduce frustration, and even prevent a spike in calls to your contact center.
+2. Be proactive and be timely Nothing shows a customer you understand their needs like reaching out to them at the perfect moment to save them future worry or effort.
+Imagine you're a utility managing a localized power outage.
+With a little help from AI, it becomes easy to proactively message your affected customers-explaining the issue and providing regular updates on your work to restore their service.
+Through this proactive, timely, personalized engagement, you allay your customers' fears, reduce frustration, and even prevent a spike in calls to your contact center.
 You'll also want to personalize your proactive engagements to reflect each customer's channel preferences.
-For instance, if you know that Alisha always reaches out to you using WhatsApp, you could do the same when you need to tell her about upcoming changes to her order.
+For instance, if you know that Alisha always reaches out to you using WhatsApp, you could do the same when you need to tell her about upcoming changes to her plan.

-3. Recover gracefully No retail brand gets personalization right 100% of the time.
+3. Recover gracefully No brand gets personalization right 100% of the time.
 But the smartest understand that even a personalization "fail" can be turned into a positive customer experience.
 The key is creating a path to recovery.
-Let's say you buy a pair of sneakers online.
-They arrive the next day-just after you've seen the same pair for \$20 less on another site.
+Let's say you buy a pair of shoes online.
+They arrive the next day-just after you've seen the same pair for \$50 less on another site.
 You sign into the retailer's app to see if they'll match the price.
 The retailer's chat is front-ended by a VA.
 Based on all the data it has at hand, the VA makes its best guess as to why you're getting in touch.
-It says, "Hi [Your Name], are you happy with your sneakers in purple??
+It says, "Hi [Your Name], are you happy with the sneakers in purple?
 If not, I can help you arrange a return."
 You say, "The sneakers are great!
 But I'm hoping you can match a price I've found online?"
 The VA immediately starts walking you through the retailer's price match process, and you've soon arranged the refund you were hoping for.
 The VA has delivered a great, personalized experience-it asked a relevant question, and didn't waste your time-despite initially misdiagnosing your issue.
-In this sneaker example, you're likely to feel pleased with the personalized service and purchase again.
-The brand was responsive and easy to do business with, creating more loyalty.
-Additionally the retailer didn't lose a sale and potentially a customer, it was a win-win.
+In this sneaker example, you're likely to feel pleased with the personalized service and to purchase again.
+After all, the brand was responsive and easy to do business with, increasing your loyalty.
+What's more, the retailer has avoided losing a sale and potentially a customer, as might have been the case if its VA hadn't been able to handle the price match.
+It was a win-win.
 As always, the key to recovering gracefully is seeing the interaction from the customer's perspective.
+An extreme example of what not to do: Even if a financial institution predicts a customer is calling to report being targeted by a phishing scam, it won't want its VA to lead with, "Hi [First Name], are you calling about fraud?"-this could potentially alarm someone who was only calling about opening a new account.